jethornton/flexgui/docs/source/menu.rst

 Shortcut keys can be added in the Property Editor by clicking in the shortcut Value box and pressing the key or key combination you want to use.
-You can change text, icon Text or tool Tip but the objectName must match the above Action Names in order to be `discovered` by Flex GUI.
+You can change text, icon Text or tool Tip.

 .. image:: /images/actions-02.png
    :align: center